If junk mail filters aren’t working in Mail on Mac

 If junk mail isn’t marked as junk

-If junk mail isn’t highlighted in brown to indicate it’s junk, check your junk mail preferences.
+If junk mail isn’t highlighted to indicate it’s junk, check your junk mail settings.

-Choose Mail > Preferences, then click Junk Mail.
+Choose Mail > Settings, then click Junk Mail.
 Make sure “Enable junk mail filtering” and “Mark as junk mail, but leave it in my Inbox” are selected.

-If you chose the junk mail preference to exempt addresses in the Previous Recipients list from filtering, check that the list contains only valid addresses you want to receive messages from.
-See Delete email addresses.
+If you selected the junk mail option to exempt addresses in the Previous Recipients list from filtering, check that the list contains only valid addresses you want to receive messages from.
+See Remove obsolete email addresses.

 Be sure to tell Mail when it misses junk mail: Select the message, then click the Junk button in the Mail toolbar (or use the Touch Bar).